-The SEEP Network is a global learning network composed over 80 member organizations active in more than 160 countries.
+The SEEP Network is a global learning network composed of over 80 member organizations active in more than 160 countries.
 Founded in 1985, SEEP was a pioneer in the micro-credit movement and helped build the foundation of the financial inclusion efforts of today.
 In the last three decades, our members have continued to develop, test and expand innovative strategies that promote inclusion, develop competitive markets, and enhance livelihoods opportunities for the world’s poor.

 SEEP is committed to combatting poverty through inclusive financial systems and, over the last decade, Savings Groups have emerged as a key strategy in advancing SEEP’s goals of promoting access to finance in underserved markets.